ReBy298/To-do-Front-End/README.md

 # To-Do App in React with Back-End in Spring Boot

 This project is a To-Do application developed with React for the front-end and Spring Boot for the back-end.
+To run this project you need to run first the Back-End.

 ## Repositories